 Receiving parameters as field data

 To receive parameters as field data, proceed to the Configure Fields screen.
 Web Forms have one Configure Fields screen and Search and Report DataPages have three configuring field screens.
-Once parameters and advanced options have been enabled, an Advanced tab will appear.
 Select the field under the DataPage Element panel that will catch the parameter and click the Advanced tab.
 The section that pertains to parameters is External Associations and Defaults.
 To receive a parameter in a field, enable On load option by checking the Receive value or parameter.
 Select a default value or parameter from this dropdown and enter a parameter name to receive parameters.

 Ensure that the parameter name in the receiving DataPage matches exactly to the parameter name created in the passing DataPage.
 If you are using a query string, then the field name must match exactly with the fieldname used in the URL.
 Parameters should always have the syntax [@xxxxx].

 Receiving a parameter in a formatting block

 In HTML blocks, headers, or footers, you can receive a parameter by copying the parameter name from the passing DataPage and pasting or entering it directly into the formatting block.
 Be sure that the parameter uses the correct syntax [@xxxxx], and that the fieldnames match exactly.

 AutoNumbers passed from a Web Form have a slightly different syntax than other parameters.
 You must add “InsertRecord” as a prefix before the fieldname to receive this unique field type.
 The syntax of this type of parameter is [@InsertRecordApplication_ID]